VanishInbox

 3. A data broker links your email to your name, phone number, and other details

-4. That enriched record gets sold to marketers โ€” and eventually to fraudsters
+4. That enriched record gets sold to marketers — and eventually to fraudsters

 The fix is to stop feeding that pipeline.
 Using a disposable email address for sign-ups you're not sure about means any resulting data leak contains a throwaway address, not your real contact details.
 That breaks the chain before it starts.

-VanishInbox generates a working temporary inbox in seconds โ€” no account needed.
+VanishInbox generates a working temporary inbox in seconds — no account needed.
 Use it for any sign-up you're uncertain about, and any list that's sold or leaked will dead-end at an address that no longer exists.
 For a full explanation of how the data broker pipeline works, see what actually happens when a website sells your email address.
+And for a broader look at how to protect all your personal contact details from these pipelines, see how to protect your personal information online.

 A Simple Ongoing Routine